For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Last, but by no means least, on our list of ways to make free money: receipts.
 If you usually bin your receipts or reject them altogether, you may want to reconsider your actions.

-Aside from making it a lot harder to guarantee your consumer rights, throwing away your receipts could see you missing out on free cash, too.
+Aside from making it harder to guarantee your consumer rights, throwing away your receipts could see you missing out on free cash.
 Make sure you keep hold of them – at least long enough to take a picture.

-Receipt-scanning apps like Storewards, Shoppix and HuYu pay you to upload copies of your receipts for any purchase from any shop.
+Receipt-scanning apps reward you for uploading copies of your receipts for any purchase from any shop.
 And while you won't get paid actual cash for each receipt, you will get coins or tokens whenever you make a submission.

 Once you've earned enough coins to make a withdrawal, you'll be able to get your free money.
-This will either be a voucher (including Amazon) or free cash (usually via PayPal).
+This could be in the form of a voucher (e.g. Amazon) or free cash (usually via PayPal).

 It may take you a while to get to this stage.
 But with such little effort required, we'd say receipt scanning is a worthy way to make free money.

-Find out the surprising and unusual ways students make money.
+Find out the unusual ways students make money.

 Tom Allingham